Easy Breadless Turkey Meatloaf Recipe

 4.

-Remove the onion mixture from the heat and allow it to cool before mixing it with the walnut mixture.
-Blend together well.
+Remove the onion mixture from the heat and let it cool slightly.
+Once cooled, combine it with the walnut mixture in a large bowl and mix until well blended.

 Mark as complete